rhargreaves/mega-drive-midi-interface/README.md

 In summary, support for:

-- Note On/Off events on MIDI channels 1-6, using a fixed voice.
+- Note On/Off events.
 - A handful of CCs.

 Check out the [development board](https://github.com/rhargreaves/mega-drive-midi-interface/projects/1) for a snapshot view of what's in progress.

+## MIDI Channels

+* 1 to 6 are assigned to the YM2612's respective FM channels.
+* 7 to 9 are assigned to the PSG's respective tone channels.
+* 10 is assigned to the PSG's noise channel.

 ## Supported Control Changes